phillipnicol/SITH/cran-comments.md

-In this update I add some functionality and fix a bug where a suggested package is not used conditionally.
+In this update I add functionality and correct an error where suggested package `rgl` is not being used conditionally.